Audjust API Overview

 Available APIs

-export Generates one or more audio files by stitching together a list of segments (from the resize API or whatever other source you might have).
-Generate MP3 or WAV files that reorder or rearrange your original audio.
+export Generates one or more audio files by stitching together a list of segments.

 Documentation

 Ready to get started?
-Head to the API key portal to create an API key and then return to check out the documentation below!
-You can also check out a quick tutorial for a step-by-step guide on how to use the Audjust API.
+Head to the API console to create an API key and then return to check out the documentation below.
+You can check out a quick tutorial for a step-by-step guide on how to set up the Audjust API and our examples section for code samples demonstrating common use cases.

 Authentication

-Create an API key in the API key portal and include it in the X-API-Key HTTP header.
+Create an API key in the API console and include it in the X-API-Key HTTP header.
 This key is used to authenticate your requests and to track your usage.
 Do not share your API key with anyone else.

 Uploads